Jock20/Hackathon/README.md

 bash
 Copy
 npm start
-Visit http://localhost:3000 in your browser to view the website locally.
+https://github.com/Jock20/Hackathon in your browser to view the website locally.

 Deployment
 You can deploy the portfolio website using various platforms such as: